Grulagz/Grulags-GAMMA-Addons/[GRULAG] - Mutant Loot Overhaul/README.md

 Increase difficulty and make hunting for high-tier game more rewarding, while making the most common loot from mutants a little less valuable.
 (So you need more of it to get rich)

+In addition, this also carries across the original changes of the "Rarer Corpse Loot" version i made where i reduced the drop rate of medicines and other misc valuables to be less crazy from mutant drops.